agude/agude.github.io/_books/surface_detail.md

   episode <cite class="tv-show-title">Hard Time</cite>, where Chief O'Brien suffers PTSD after receiving memories of a 20-year imprisonment.

-- {{ blindsight }} features both a virtual afterlife and explores themes of minds and consciousness.
+- Virtual afterlife and themes of mind and consciousness both feature prominently in {{ blindsight }}.

-- The mention of high-gravity species afraid of a centimeter drop recalls {{
+- The mention of high-gravity species afraid of a millimeter drop recalls {{
   mission }} and {{ dragon }}.

 - Although not a book, the concept of eternal punishment for mind-states